Apple vs. Amazon Stock: Which Is the Better Buy? - Cabot Wealth Network

 Apple (AAPL) and Amazon (AMZN), two of Wall Street’s true heavyweights, have long been mainstays of many investors’ portfolios.
 Even the lay investor knows that, which is why they’re perhaps the two stocks my investing-agnostic friends and family members most frequently ask me about.
 Specifically, what they ask is: which is the better long-term investment going forward?
 With that in mind, I thought it might be useful to break it down with an Apple vs. Amazon stock tale of the tape.

-There’s a lot to like about both companies, of course.
-Apple remains a cash cow, generating $88 billion in gross profits over the last 12 months, and recently unveiling a $100 billion stock buyback plan to flex its financial muscle and lure more investors.
 Amazon, meanwhile, is arguably the most diversified company in America, having revolutionized the way people shop, launched a video streaming service that rivals Netflix (NFLX), created a profitable cloud computing wing, etc.

 But there are nits to pick about each company.

-Here’s the full story and why it could double your money this year.For details, click here.

 Apple has become something of a one-trick pony under Tim Cook, churning out a seemingly endless line of iPhones but failing to innovate the way it did under the late Steve Jobs.
-With iPhone sales sagging, it will need to create something new to really excite consumers (and investors) again.
+With iPhone sales sagging – and critical production lines in China playing catch-up after being shuttered due to the global coronavirus outbreak – it will need to create something new to really excite consumers (and investors) again.
+The new Apple TV+ streaming service, launched last November, looks like a nice start, though launching a streaming service isn’t exactly a novel idea (though it was quite well-timed for this era of social distancing and self-isolating).
+And it appears to already be lagging behind Disney’s (DIS) new (and higher-priced) Disney+ streaming service.

-The problems with Amazon have more to do with the stock itself—namely, its rich value.
-AMZN stock currently has a P/E of 262, or more than 14 times AAPL’s value.
+The problems with Amazon, meanwhile, have more to do with the stock itself—namely, its rich value.
+AMZN stock currently has a P/E of 122, nearly four times AAPL’s value.
 That Grand Canyon-sized chasm between the stocks’ valuations is a good place to start when examining the tale of the fundamental tape for Apple vs. Amazon stock.

 Here’s a closer look at AAPL and AMZN, broken into a few key numbers: